 New Relic is a true multi-tenant SaaS solution, meaning New Relic designed the agents to work at every layer of your application stack.
 To get started, deploy the agents:

-- New Relic Browser to collect front-end web metrics
+- Browser monitoring to collect front-end web metrics

-- New Relic Mobile to collect front-end mobile app metrics
+- Mobile monitoring to collect front-end mobile app metrics

 As you refactor your application and integrate new cloud services, you can also use New Relic to monitor and report data about your cloud services, offering you a comprehensive view of your entire architecture in one place.
 Cloud-based integrations available through New Relic include Amazon Web Services (AWS) and Microsoft Azure.